 Then you start shopping for mats, and you shudder at the thought of how UGLY they are.
 You didn’t spend hours working on decor pre-pregnancy, only to not give a sh*t once the baby showed up.

 Lucky for you (not so lucky for moms 5+ years ago), stylish foam play mats do exist.
 And the best thing is that most of them now roll up when you need to vacuum or have the girls coming over for wine night.
-Also, they are not so ugly that you can’t let them be used or seen.
+Also, there are kids floor mats around that are decent enough on the eyes that you can let them be seen by guests.
 Your fellow mom friends will love the functionality of your play mat, while they too put the kids down for a quick breather.

 We normally try to avoid foam tiles with a puzzle edge.
 Spills leak between the cracks, and the little monsters — who can’t figure out how to put away a toy — somehow can pull these mats apart in the 3 seconds your back is turned.
 But for those who need a baby play mat in a large size, this kit covers 25-plus square feet at dimensions of 6.5×6.5.